pdjonov/vec3.net/Content/posts/2025-09-07-vulkan-memory-types.md

 ## Secret driver sauce

 As mentioned, a memory type may also contain _hidden_ data.
 It manifests to applications as a cluster of memory types which share the same `heapIndex` and have exactly the same `propertyFlags` but which report _different_ compatibility with Vulkan's resource types, as reported by functions like [`vkGetBufferMemoryRequirements`](https://registry.khronos.org/vulkan/specs/latest/man/html/vkGetBufferMemoryRequirements.html) or [`vkGetImageMemoryRequirements`](https://registry.khronos.org/vulkan/specs/latest/man/html/vkGetImageMemoryRequirements.html) (specifically the `memoryTypeBits` field in their output structures).

+## Other flags

+There are a few more property flags which aren't often used:

+* `PROTECTED` is for DRM stuff.
+* `DEVICE_COHERENT` and `DEVICE_UNCACHED` are provided by an AMD extension and are similar in meaning to `HOST_COHERENT` and (the absence of) `HOST_CACHED`, except they apply to the GPU.
+There can be a _big_ performance hit for using these.
+They are not intended for regular use, they're intended for debugging tools.
+  * `DEVICE_UNCACHED` means all reads and writes to this memory go straight to VRAM, bypassing the GPU's internal caches.
+  * `DEVICE_COHERENT` means that while the GPU's caches might still be involved in memory access, but the GPU does special secret handshakes among its various memory and caching subsystems to make that invisible to the application.
+That means that barriers are not required between different stages using this memory.
+* `RDMA_CAPABLE` is an NV extension that indicates that the memory is directly accessible from other system devices (besides the CPU).